dvreeze/java-shell-scripts/doc/course-mastering-linux/section-3-12-networking.md

 on the internet, and reserved addresses such as the ones in address range `192.168.0.0/16` inside the LAN.
 Let's consider typical network layer communication in a home network, and starting from a device in that home network.
-The router or gateway in the LAN has both an `192.168.0.0/16` address as well as in IPv4 address "publicly known on the internet".
+The router or gateway in the LAN has both an `192.168.0.0/16` address as well as an IPv4 address "publicly known on the internet".

 There are 2 scenarios to be acquainted with in this context:
 * the destination is in the same LAN